Loading

 Opposition came from the intended beneficiaries, not wealthy neighbors.
 The 'communist' comment entered the public record and widened the opposition coalition.
 Split-site was always the answer — available before the first filing.

-Intelligence compiled from 6 news articles, Marin County affordable housing inventory, and comparable California concentration opposition cases
+Cited research compiled from 6 news articles, Marin County affordable housing inventory, and comparable California concentration opposition cases

-8 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI runs a full entitlement risk analysis — zoning, approval pathway, community opposition, concentration risk, and comparable outcomes — fully analyzed.
+RealClear runs a full entitlement risk analysis — zoning, approval pathway, community opposition, concentration risk, and comparable outcomes — fully analyzed.
 Before any attorney is billed.
 Before any filing fee is paid.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions